This post may contain affiliate links. Read my full disclosure policy.

 A flavorful recipe for Gremolata, a zesty Italian herb sauce that gives a flavorful boost to fish, chicken, pasta, soups and stews.
-Made with very simple ingredients, this version is made into a “sauce” with an olive-oil base and keeps for 7-10 days in the fridge.
-Make it in 5 minutes!
+Made with very simple ingredients, in just 5 minutes, this version is made into a “sauce” with an olive oil base and keeps for 7 days in the fridge.
+Video!

 Many of you are probably already familiar with Gremolata- but if not, this could be the difference between a dish that is bland and unexciting to something alive and truly bursting with flavor!
 And the best thing is it only takes FIVE minutes to make, and I’m pretty sure you already have the simple ingredients on hand.
 Gremolata is like a breath of fresh air, enlivening and brightening up even the most somber of dishes.
 Plus it adds a bit of color which always makes dishes more appealing.

 Gremolata is an Italian condiment- one of my “go-to” flavor boosters at home and in my catering business.
 Traditionally it is a dry sprinkling of chopped parsley, lemon zest, and garlic.
 But this version of Gremolata is different.
 It is made with olive oil as a base and turned into an herby “sauce” – a little catering trick we’ve used for years that helps preserve the flavor a little longer.